Marten4n6/EvilOSX/CONTRIBUTING.md

 ```"server_host", "server_port", "program_directory"```

 Anything printed by a module will **directly** be returned to the server's ```process_response``` method. <br/>
-Optionally, the dictionary returned by the server's ```setup``` method may have a "response_options" key which is then also sent back to this function.
+Optionally, the dictionary returned by the server's ```setup``` method may have a "response_options" key which is then also sent back to this method.

 Here's the bot side of our example:
 ```python